Admission to the Biology Major/Minor

 Changing Biology Major Emphasis

-Students who have been admitted to the Biology Major may switch to a different Biology emphasis within the major without having to reapply for admission.
-Requests for such switches are processed once per quarter (Fall, Winter, Spring, Summer) at the start of each quarter, and are due on Friday of the first week of the quarter.
+Students who have been admitted to the Biology Major may switch to a different Biology emphasis within the major without having to reapply for admission via the Major Declaration Esign form.
+Requests for such changes are processed once per quarter (Fall, Winter, Spring, Summer) at the start of each quarter, and are due on Friday of the first week of the quarter.
 All requests for switching among degree programs in Biology that are submitted after this date will be processed at the start of the following quarter.

 Switching from the Biology Major to the Biology Minor